“Loyaultie Me Lie”:

 Point: neither Apparition nor Disapparition has typically been represented as silent (although the DEs in the Little Hangleton graveyard seem to have mastered it).

 Point: we have been told on Rowling’s official website, and seen for ourselves in the books that members of the Order of the Phoenix send messages to one another by means of their Patronuses (Patroni?).
 Dumbledore himself taught them this technique.
 It seems to be a very speedy form of communication.

 A nice little tangle, it looks like.

-Under any kind of normal circumstances, Sybill is a far less credible witness than Albus, but since the whole point of giving us her report on the events of that evening was to hand Harry and the reader the information that Severus Snape was the eavesdropper, it stands to reason that Sybill must have actually seen him there.
+Under any normal circumstances, Sybill is a far less credible witness than Albus, but since the whole point of giving us her report on the events of that evening was to hand Harry and the reader the information that Severus Snape was the eavesdropper who overheard the Prophecy, it stands to reason that Sybill must have actually seen him there.

 Since she is unaware of what is going on during a Prophecy, she has to have seen him either before she made the Prophecy, or afterwards.
 From the report she gives us, she caught sight of him right after she finished giving the Prophecy.

 Consequently; Albus is just plain not being altogether straight with us when he claims that the eavesdropper who reported the first part of the Prophecy to Voldemort was discovered partway through, ejected from the building — and, therefore, had no opportunity to hear the second half of it.
 That is the story that Voldemort has been told.
 Albus is keeping his stories straight just in case Voldemort is listening in.
 All of which makes Rowling’s insistence that everything played out exactly as it appears on the surface, without any coordination between the various players, rather difficult for me to accept.
 Yes, even now.